zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Qiagen-FFPE-RNA-DNA-Kit-Protocol.md

 34. Place the spin column in a new 2 ml collection tube (supplied).
 Open the lid of the spin column, and centrifuge at **full speed for 5 min**.
 Discard the collection tube with the flow-through.
 35. Place the spin column in a new 1.5 ml collection tube (supplied).
 Add 30–100 μl Buffer ATE directly to the spin column membrane.
 Close the lid gently, and incubate for 1 min at room temperature.
 Centrifuge at full speed for 1 min to elute the DNA.
     - Incubating the spin column loaded with Buffer ATE for 5 min at room temperature before centrifugation can increase DNA yield.

+## Quality Control (QC)

+These steps analyze the quantity and quality of the DNA/RNA extracted.

+### RNA/DNA Quantity

+Follow Broad Range dsDNA and RNA Qubit [protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Qubit-Protocol/) to analyze sample **quantity**.
+Read standards once and record values, read all samples twice.

+## RNA Quality

+Proceed to this step if RNA does not appear clean on the gel.
+If RNA quantity is sufficient follow the Tape Station [Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/RNA-TapeStation-Protocol/) to determine RNA quality and obtain a RNA Integrity Number (RIN).
+"Good" RNA should have a RIN above 8.0 and form two distinct peaks at the 18S and 28S locations.

+### DNA Quality

+If DNA quantity is sufficient (typically >10 ng/µL) follow the PPP Agarose Gel [Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Gel-Protocol/) to determine DNA quality.
+"Good" DNA should form a distinct band a the very top of the gel.
+You can also run a DNA Tapestation, following roughly the same protocol as above.

 ## Test 1/25/24